Is 'Succession' on Netflix? How to watch the hit series ahead of season 4

 Exactly what is Logan Roy up to in Succession season 4?
 "He's moseying.
 Terrifyingly moseying.
 It's like if Santa Clause was a hitman," Nicholas Braun's Cousin Greg hilariously can be seen telling his scheming cohort Tom Wambsgans (Matthew Macfadyen) over the phone in the official trailer.

 After being shafted in the season 3 finale, we see the Roy children ready themselves for a "knife fight" against their father.
 "We partner up with Sandi and Stewy, with Pierce, death wrestling ogres," Kendall Roy (Jeremy Strong) proclaims in the preview.
-Things are about to get gloriously ugly.
+Things are bound to get gloriously ugly.

 'Succession' season 4 cast—who's who?